arsari/AnalyticsMobile/README.md

 #### Screen View Event

-This _screen view_ event fires automatically when the mobile app is initiated composed of the follow `Bundle`.
+This _screen view_ event fires automatically when the mobile app is initiated or user leave and came back to the App.
+The event `Bundle` is composed of:

 ```java
     Bundle params = new Bundle();